REX2626/Astro-Attack/README.md

 Dampen intertia before moving, so that acceleration is dampened 1 tick later, not straight away

 Improve star drawing code, so stars aren't brute force placed around the side

+Improve bullet shooting, so that the position the bullet is spawned at is relative to the size of the ship